Beautiful Life (Ace of Base song): Cover versions

+It was covered in Yugoslavia by Dee Monk under the name "Samo želim da znam".

 Indie band Jukebox The Ghost recorded a cover of the song for Engine Room Recordings' compilation album Guilt by Association Vol. 2, which was released in November 2008.

 In 2015, the American dance-pop trio Punch !nc recorded a reimagined version of the song, titled "Heaven (Beautiful Life)."
 This version has reached number six on Billboard's Dance Club Songs chart.

 Russian metal cover project Even Blurry Videos released their version of the song on YouTube in November 2019.